• Olympian Odes •

 The recording contains the complete, unabridged Ancient Greek text of the Olympian Odes of Pindar.

 You can listen to the first 15 lines of the 2nd Ode, an audio sample of the present audiobook.
-Please, click on the play-button bellow and, if you wish, follow the Ancient Greek text lower on the page, or alternatively watch the video.
+Please, click on the play-button bellow and, if you wish, follow the Ancient Greek text below, or alternatively watch the video.
 Thank you!

 τίνα θεόν, τίν᾽ ἥρωα, τίνα δ᾽ ἄνδρα κελαδήσομεν;